DangLeUyen/OsImp/README.md

 from sklearn.impute import IterativeImputer from OsImp import OsImp

-# Initiate a suitable imputer to impute missing data.
-Here, we use the MICE algorithm
+# Initialize a suitable imputer for missing data.
+Here, we use the MICE algorithm.
 mice_imputer = IterativeImputer().fit_transform

-# Create an instance of the OsImp class with a target ratio R for oversampling minority classes is 0.9;
+# Create an instance of the OsImp class,specifying the target ratio R for oversampling minority classes.
-# If imputer is not provided, it defaults to MICE method;
+# If imputer and R are not provided (e.g., osimputer = OsImp()), MICE and R=0.9 are used by default.
-# If R is not provided, it defaults to 0.9.
 osimputer = OsImp(mice_imputer, R=0.9)

-# Apply OsImp to the imbalanced missing dataset
+# Apply OsImp to the imbalanced and missing dataset
 Xnew, ynew = osimputer.os_and_impute(X, y)
 ```